pingcap/docs-tidb-operator/en/access-dashboard.md

     app.kubernetes.io/name: tidb-cluster
 ```

-After deploying the `Service`, you can access TiDB Dashboard via <https://{nodeIP}:{nodePort}/dashboard>, where Kubernetes randomly assigns the `NodePort` by default.
+After deploying the `Service`, you can access TiDB Dashboard via <https://{nodeIP}:{nodePort}/dashboard>.
+By default, `nodePort` is randomly assigned by Kubernetes.
 You can also specify an available port in the `.yaml` file.

 Note that if the number of `PD Pod` exceeds `1`, you need to set `spec.pd.enableDashboardInternalProxy: true` in the `TidbCluster` CR to ensure normal access to TiDB Dashboard.